BRISC Claims Bordereaux AnALYST

 2. Normalize, Validate, and Flag Exceptions

-Brisc hands off a validated, structured output that’s ready for ingestion into IMS or your claims system of record.
+Brisc hands off a validated, structured output that’s ready for ingestion into IMS, Insurity, SICS, ReinsuranceMaster, Sequel Re, or your claims system of record.
 Your team reviews flagged exceptions, approves the file, and ingests with confidence.
 Full audit trail on every mapping, validation, and exception.

 | Manual Pre-Processing | With Brisc | |